+At December 31, 2022, the Group's current liabilities consisted of accounts payable and accrued liabilities of \$254,157 which are due primarily within three months from the period end.
+The Group's cash and cash equivalents of \$128,847 at December 31, 2022, were not sufficient to pay for the current liabilities.
+See Note 19 for post-reporting date events that addressed the Company's liquidity risk.

-At December 31, 2021, the Group's current liabilities consisted of accounts payable and accrued liabilities of \$27,537 which are due primarily within three months from the period end.
+At December 31, 2021, the Group's current liabilities consisted of accounts payable and accrued liabilities of \$27,537 which were due primarily within three months from the period end.
 The Group's cash and cash equivalents of \$961,111 at December 31, 2021, were sufficient to pay for the current liabilities.

-At December 31, 2020, the Group's current liabilities consisted of accounts payable and accrued liabilities of \$26,613 which are due primarily within three months from the period end.
-The Group's cash and cash equivalents of \$2,228,090 at December 31, 2020, were sufficient to pay for the current liabilities.